lulav/LRS_Documentation/docs_tutorials/mass_spring_damper/mass_spring_damper.md

 Supposed we tune the PID gains of the controller for the nominal mass, and we reached a satisfying results.

-Now we want to know how robust was the tuning for a normal distributd mass:
+Now we want to know how robust was the tuning for a normal distributed mass:

 $$
 m = N(\mu, \sigma)